MC-U-Team/Gradle-Files/README.md

-# Blank-Forge-Project
+# Blank-Forge-Project (Host Gradle files)
-This is a blank project for minecraft modding
+This project is only used to host some gradle files